 \begin{itemize} \item We anticipate that our analysis of $(3+1)$-dimensional quantum spin liquids can be generalized to provide a comprehensive understanding of symmetry actions in various $\U$ or $\Z_2$ quantum spin liquids across different lattice systems, similar to the $(2+1)$-dimensional story in Ref.~\cite{Ye2024}.
 This approach complements the projected symmetry group (PSG) analysis for 3D lattices presented in prior works \cite{PhysRevB.95.054404,PhysRevB.97.195141,Liu2019,PhysRevB.102.125140,Liu2021pyrochlore,Chern2021,Desrochers2021,Desrochers2022,Chern2022,PhysRevB.105.125122,Liu2023diamond}.
 We believe that employing the method of anomaly matching will yield valuable extra information about how crystalline or UV symmetries act on the emergent degrees of freedom in these systems \cite{jian_unpublished}.

-\item A simple class of phase in these lattice systems is the ferromagnetic phase, or magnetic order in general, which falls under the category of general spontaneous symmetry breaking phase.
-Even though the ground state of ferromagnets on the lattice can be straightforward, understanding its low energy dynamics, particularly elucidating the detailed matching of the symmetry actions in the lattice and in the continuum can be subtle, as emphasized in \cite{Seiberg2024translation}.
-Investigating spontaneous symmetry breaking phases in the lens of anomaly and anomaly matching has proven to provide valuable insights into these systems \cite{Hason2020,Debray2023,Debray2024,Else2021,Wang2024SSB}, and we expect that applying these methods to crystalline symmetries can yield equally fruitful results. \end{itemize}
+\item A simple class of phases in these lattice systems is the ferromagnetic phase, or magnetic order in general, which falls under the category of general spontaneous symmetry breaking phases.
+Even though the ground state of ferromagnets on the lattice can be straightforward, understanding its low-energy dynamics, particularly elucidating the detailed matching of the symmetry actions in the lattice and in the continuum can be subtle, as emphasized in \cite{Seiberg2024translation}.
+Investigating spontaneous symmetry breaking phases through the lens of anomaly and anomaly matching has proven to provide valuable insights into these systems \cite{Hason2020,Debray2023,Debray2024,Else2021,Wang2024SSB}, and we expect that applying these methods to crystalline symmetries can yield equally fruitful results. \end{itemize}

 Finally, it is intriguing to explore how our results about LSM constraints can be generalized to other systems.
 Notable examples include systems with filling constraints \cite{parameswaran2013topological,Watanabe2015,LU2020168060,Cheng2023}, systems with magnetic space group symmetries \cite{Lu2017,xuyang2018,Jiang2019,Else2020}, systems with long-range interactions \cite{Liu2024,Ma2024,Zhou2024}, systems with conserved dipole moments \cite{PhysRevB.101.165145,PhysRevB.103.125133}, systems with disorders \cite{PhysRevX.8.031028}, systems with Majorana translations \cite{Aksoy2021,Cheng2019,Hsieh2016,Seiberg2024}, open systems \cite{Kawabata2024,Zhou2023}, and many more \cite{Kobayashi2018,xuyang2018,else_quasicrystal_lsm,Gioia2022,Yao2024,Pace:2024acq,musser2024fractionalization}.